Anthropology

 The written portion of the general examination is “closed book” and conducted over an agreed-upon period of time during one working day, with that time being flexible depending on the particular circumstances of each student.
 The one-hour oral examination for each student is ordinarily scheduled to take place one week after the written general examination and is attended by all archaeology faculty in residence.
 Students are strongly encouraged to review the content of their written exam and to be prepared to answer questions related to that exam in addition to any other questions that the faculty may ask.

 The primary focus of the general examination essay questions will be broad and comparative.
-These questions will draw explicitly on two of the four required courses that incoming students take during their first three semesters of course work—Anthropology 2070: Archaeological Theory; Anthropology 2250: Contemporary Issues in Archaeology—as well as material covered in other courses taken by the student.
+These questions will draw explicitly on two of the four required courses that incoming students take during their first three terms of course work—Anthropology 2070: Archaeological Theory; Anthropology 2250: Contemporary Issues in Archaeology—as well as material covered in other courses taken by the student.
 Theory and epistemology will be topics for essays in the general examination as will questions comparing aspects of archaeology of societies from different parts of the world and different time periods.
 Students are expected to tie together the content of courses and demonstrate a broad and critical understanding of the core issues in archaeology.

 A qualifying paper is required to be submitted before the end of the fourth term of classes.
-This paper is intended to evaluate student writing abilities prior to their focus on dissertation research, with the goal of giving our students the opportunity to hone their writing skills to a professional level.
+This paper is intended to evaluate the student's writing ability prior to their focus on dissertation research, with the goal of giving our students the opportunity to hone their writing skills to a professional level.
 The topic of the qualifying paper will be developed by the student in consultation with the student’s Pre-Prospectus Advisory Committee.
 That committee will generally be composed of the three members of the faculty who were assigned to the student at the beginning of the first term.

 In those cases in which a student has already completed a master’s thesis or published a peer-reviewed paper in a journal, that student ordinarily will be allowed to submit that work in fulfillment of the qualifying paper requirement so long as the student is the sole author and submits all of the peer reviews along with the thesis/published paper.
 An exception may be made for cases in which additional authors are listed on the paper as a courtesy.